Interface Advanced¶

 >>> print (info.bounds)

-The output or returned value is area information (Bound).
-You will later find that this is a parameter also used by a certain screenshot API.
-Yes, you can pass this parameter to the screenshot API to take a screenshot of this element alone, but we have already encapsulated this for you.
+The output or returned value is an area information (Bounds); you will find that this is also a parameter used by some screenshot interfaces.
+You can pass this parameter to the screenshot interface to take a separate screenshot of the element.
+However, we have already encapsulated a more convenient method for you.

-You might also want to get the width and height of the element to calculate certain offsets, such as the offset of other relative elements.
-You can do this:
+You may also want to get the width and height of the element to calculate offsets, for example, to compute the relative offset of other elements.
+You can use:

 >>> info = element.info()